Link Search Menu Expand Document (external link)

 • Add the data to create the certificate.
 The image below illustrates data for a sample site.

-• The Host Name is the primary domain (eg: contoso.com) or subdomain (eg: store.contoso.com) that your are requesting the SSL/TLS certificate for.
+• The Host Name is the primary domain (eg: contoso.com) or subdomain (eg: www.contoso.com) that your are requesting the SSL/TLS certificate for.

 • In this case, we are requesting a SSL/TLS certificate for the primary domain, ‘shopeneur.com’